jcb91/IPython-notebook-extensions-wiki/Home_3x.md

 ip=get_ipython()
 ip.ipython_dir
 ```
-Now copy your notebook extension files in the `nbextensions` subdirectoy.
+Now copy your notebook extension files from the .zip package to the `nbextensions` subdirectoy.

 ## Interactive loading of a notebook extension
 Once the notebook extension has been installed, they can be loaded like this: